Qualitative Risk Analysis is a simple and cost-effective way to manage project risks.

 There are two primary methods of risk analysis you can use on your project...

-The main difference between qualitative and quantitative risk analysis is that the former uses a relative or descriptive scale to measure the probability of occurrence whereas quantitative analysis uses a numerical scale.
+The main difference between these two methods of risk analysis is that qualitative risk analysis uses a relative or descriptive scale to measure the probability of occurrence whereas quantitative risk analysis uses a numerical scale.

 For example, a qualitative analysis would use a scale of "Low, Medium, High" to indicate the likelihood of a risk event occurring.